Useful Links

 • Each unit is based around an overarching question, linked to one of three core themes: Health and Wellbeing, Relationships, Living in the Wider World.

 • Teaching builds progressively through the school, according to the needs of pupils throughout the primary phase.
-Each time a Key Knowledge Theme (see below) is revisited, a different aspect is covered or it is covered with greater complexity, therefore increasing children’s depth of knowledge.
+Each time a Key Knowledge Theme (see below) is revisited, a different aspect is covered or it is covered with greater complexity, therefore increasing children’s breadth and depth of knowledge.
 Prior knowledge is recalled and utilised so that pupils build on previous foundations.

 Key Knowledge Themes: